 The Carte Midget - Most popular in Paris

 Below is a selection of midget cartes, often with mounts printed on both the face and reverse, and with the overall appearance of a scaled down version of the traditional cdv.

 Painted miniature portraits were produced for those who could afford them from the mid 18th century until after the introduction of Daguerreotypes and photography.
 The word "miniature" seems to have been used as a general descriptive term applied to smaller photographs since the 1850s, for example "miniature photographs to fit in lockets".
 Today collectors and sellers often refer to midget cartes as miniature cartes.
 However this does not seem to have become the name for any specific sizes or types of photographs or mounts.

 The Royal Miniature

 The image below is of a small portrait, about 2 in x 1.5 in, in an ornate embossed card mount 3 in x 2.25 in.
 The mount is labeled "The Royal Miniature" and on the reverse is shown the studio - "Sticky Backs, 48 Biggin Street Dover and Atlanta Pier Road Ilfracombe".
-Was "The Royal Miniature" a standard size and type of product or simply a grand name given by a Sticky Back photographer to a mount used for one of his portraits?
+Was "The Royal Miniature" a standard size and type of product or simply a grand name given by a Sticky Back photographer to a mount used for his portraits?

 The example below is a portrait measuring just 1.35 x 1.2 inches, on flimsy paper, stamped on the reverse The American Midget, Lime Street, Liverpool.
 There is a dappled background and the print has faded somewhat.
 Although this sounds like a format size, it may simply be the name of a Liverpool studio from around 1900.